 How to Contact Me

-Note as of January 2022: I am currently full and have no weekly spots available.
-If you would like to wait for an opening then, please contact me regarding a consultation.
-Please let me know your availability (am/pm) and how you found me (online, therapist referral, etc.) Otherwise, please look at my referral list for other couples therapists I recommend.
-I also encourage you to look at www.terryreal.com under "Maps" and "Oregon RLT therapists" for more local referrals to trained couples therapists.
+Note as of April 2022: I am full and not accepting new clients right now.
+If you are interested in seeing me in the future, please contact me below and let me know your availability (am/pm) and how you found me (online, therapist referral, etc. I also encourage you to look at www.terryreal.com under "Maps" and "Oregon RLT therapists" for more local referrals to trained couples therapists.

 Counseling for Couples

 Portland, OR 97217

 Terryreal.com Terry Real is the founder of Relational Life Therapy (RLT), a direct and practical approach to couples counseling and intimate relationships.
 This site offers tips and useful resources for couples.